panjamo/mwb/README.md

 The VLC feature:
 - Creates an M3U playlist file in the current directory with timestamp (e.g., `mwb_playlist_1234567890.m3u`)
-- Includes proper metadata (channel, title) for each video
+- Includes proper metadata (channel, title, broadcast date) for each video
+- Date format: YYYY-MM-DD (e.g., "ARD - Tatort: Episode Title (2025-09-12)")
 - Automatically launches VLC with the playlist
 - Works on Windows (tries common VLC installation paths) and Unix-like systems
 - Falls back gracefully if VLC cannot be launched - playlist file is still created